 The down payment is the part of the home’s purchase price you pay upfront, rather than financing it through a mortgage.
 If you’re buying a $200,000 home, for example, and put 10 percent down, or $20,000, you’d be getting a mortgage for $180,000.

-To close on your home loan and get the keys to the property, you’ll need to pay closing costs, which are all the fees associated with the mortgage.
-These range typically from 2 percent to 5 percent of the loan principal, and can include:
+To close on your home loan and get the keys to the property, you’ll need to pay all the associated closing costs.
+These can vary by state, but range typically from 2 percent to 5 percent of the loan principal, and can include:

-- Application fee: Certain lenders charge a fee to initiate a loan application
+- Application and credit fees: Many lenders charge nominal fees to initiate a loan application and check your credit.

-- Appraisal fee: Getting the house professionally appraised is critical to verifying it’s worth—lenders want to ensure that the amount of their loan to the borrower does not exceed the value of the property
+- Appraisal: Getting the house professionally appraised is critical to verifying its worth — lenders want to ensure that the amount they offer does not exceed the value of the property.

-- Home inspection fee: While not required, having a property’s systems and overall soundness professionally inspected before a deal goes through is highly recommended and can be worth every penny
+- Home inspection: While not required, having a property professionally inspected before a deal goes through is highly recommended.
+It can uncover minor problems before they become major ones.

-- Origination and/or underwriting fees: This is essentially the administrative fee that the lender charges for generating and processing the loan; fees usually start at .5 percent of loan amount
+- Origination and underwriting fees: These are essentially the administrative fees that the lender charges for generating and processing the loan; fees usually start at 0.5 percent of loan amount.

-- Title search fee: If you’re purchasing anything other than a new-build home, a title search company will need to consult property records to verify that there are no encumbrances such as liens on the property’s title
+- Title insurance and search fees: Title insurance protects against ownership problems; fees usually start at 0.5 percent of the loan amount.
+If you’re purchasing anything other than a new-build home, a title search company will consult property records to verify that there are no encumbrances or liens on the property’s title.

-- Transfer tax (if applicable): This is the fee paid to transfer the title from the seller to the buyer (amount varies by location)
+- Transfer tax: Most states charge a transfer tax, covering the cost to transfer the title from the seller to the buyer (the amount varies by location).

-To make sure that a borrower isn’t completely wiping out their bank account to complete a real estate transaction, lenders may require borrowers to show that they’ve got additional cash at their disposal.
+To make sure a homebuyer isn’t completely wiping out their bank account, lenders may require them to show that they’ve got additional cash at their disposal.
 This acts as a form of guarantee that the borrower will be able to make mortgage payments.
-Typically a borrower is required to have two months’ worth of mortgage payments as reserves.
+Typically a borrower is required to have at least two months’ worth of mortgage payments in reserve.

 Keep in mind that the assessed value is not the same as the price you paid for your home.
 If home values go up in your area, your city or county could assess your home at a higher value, meaning you’ll pay more in property taxes.